clabs-co/viem/src/celo/cel2-transaction-interfaces-example.md

 The changes here are minimal and it come down to

-1. dont add properties to transactions that dont exist on them (ie `feeCurrency` was added to transactions in viem which did not have have )
+1. dont add properties to transactions which dont exist on those transactions (ie `feeCurrency` was added to all transactions in returned from rpc despite only existing on the source in a few)

 2. add maxFeePerGas as optional property when it is on the args.